 - submission of completed water well records

 - follow-up actions for well owners with poor water quality tests

 - regulatory requirements under Regulation 903 (Wells) under the Ontario Water Resources Act.

-To contact the Water Wells Help Desk:
+Water Wells Help Desk

 If you have an abandoned well that is no longer in use, check for funding to decommission your well.
 All abandoned wells raise health, safety and environmental concerns.
 Contaminated surface water, agricultural runoff and effluent from private sewage disposal systems can enter the groundwater through abandoned wells and cause pollution of other wells in the area used for drinking water.